 Sony XEL-1: The world's first OLED TV

-The XEL-1 is just 3mm thin, and has 960x540 resolution.
-It has an amazing 1,000,000:1 contrast ratio (much better than Plasma or LCD Televisions), a terrestrial digital tuner, speakers, HDMI, USB and Ethernet jacks.
-It weights 2kg.
+The XEL-1 was just 3mm thin, and feature a 960x540 resolution, a 1,000,000:1 contrast ratio, a terrestrial digital tuner, speakers, HDMI, USB and Ethernet jacks.

-Future Sony OLED TVs
+Current Sony OLED TVs